your business in our interactive demo!

 Each of these metrics offers insights into specific areas of accounts payable and, when used together, can provide a comprehensive view of efficiency.
 By tracking these metrics and benchmarking against industry averages, businesses can identify areas for improvement and take actions to optimize accounts payable.

-1. Days Payable Outstanding
+1. Days payable outstanding

 Accounts payable turnover measures how quickly a company pays its invoices.
 Days payable outstanding (DPO) is a variation of this metric that precisely measures how long it takes a company to pay its invoices.
 DPO assesses a company's ability to pay all invoices received on time.